moby/moby/docs/sources/use/builder.rst

 .. note::
-   if you build using STDIN (``docker build - < somefile``), there is no build context, so the Dockerfile cannot contain an ADD statement.
+   if you build using STDIN (``docker build - < somefile``), there is no build context, so the Dockerfile can only contain an URL based ADD statement.

 The copy obeys the following rules: